chiaracapuano/IndieGOGO/README.md

 ![alt text](https://github.com/chiaracapuano/IndieGOGO/blob/master/png-examples/home-page.png)

-a pre-trained PySpark logistic regression model will determine whether the campaign will be successful or not, based on the parts of speech extracted via NLP:
+A pre-trained PySpark logistic regression model will determine whether the campaign will be successful or not, based on the parts of speech extracted via NLP:

 ![alt text](https://github.com/chiaracapuano/IndieGOGO/blob/master/png-examples/output.png)

+The Python codebase is contained in the three folders of this repo:

+* home folder
-* DB creation/update
+* ModelPrep
-* Flask App developement
+* templates

+#### home folder
+The Flask app corpus is contained in the file **main.py**.
+The app loads the previously trained ML model in the folder **PySpark-cvLR-ml_set_complete** and allows the user to enter a link to an IndieGOGO campaign web address.
+**Prediction.py** is called in the main, it scrapes the address in input and evaluates the parts of speech in the ad, storing them in a Counter.
+The Counter obtained is passed to the ML model, which computes wheter the campaign will be successful or not.

+The main also contains a function *model* that defaults to Flase, which can be used to retrain the model as well as create a whole new training-test dataset.

+#### ModelPrep

 The folder **ModelPrep** contains the classes: